Carlos Sainz and six other potential replacements for Lewis Hamilton at Mercedes

 Lewis Hamilton could be set to leave Mercedes for Ferrari in 2025

-Lewis Hamilton could be set to make a shock move from Mercedes to Ferrari ahead of the 2025 season.
+Lewis Hamilton has made a shock move from Mercedes to Ferrari for the 2025 season.

-The British driver has been at Mercedes for more than a decade, including six of his seven world titles with the team, but Hamilton has not won an F1 race for over two years as the team have dropped behind Red Bull.
+The British driver has been at Mercedes for more than a decade, winning six of his seven world titles with the team, but Hamilton has not won an F1 race for over two years as the team have dropped off the pace behind Red Bull.

-It would come as a surprise with the start of the 2024 season just weeks away and after the driver signed an extension to his contract until the end of the 2025 season.
+The news has shocked the world of Formula 1, with Hamilton partnering Charles Leclerc, who signed a long-term extension with Ferrari last week.

-It is expected that with Charles Leclerc having signed a long-term extension with Ferrari last week, Hamilton would replace Carlos Sainz next year at the iconic Italian team, when the Spanish driver’s contract runs out at the end of 2024.
+Hamilton will replace Carlos Sainz next year at the iconic Italian team, with the Spanish driver’s contract running out at the end of 2024.

 Here is a look at who could replace Hamilton at Mercedes.